 Contents

 You can stop reading, at this point.
 Everything I’ve said thus far is basically what Neuerotica is.
 If you’re truly interested in the details, they can be found in the pages of this twelve-part introduction, which, admittedly, is a lot of reading.
 Mapping and constructing the art/sex/socialism DNA of Neuerotica wasn’t a matter of simply connecting the dots, there are dynamics involved that required a comprehensive understanding of the qualities of each element that facilitates their interrelation.
-If that sounds like something you want to spend your sunny afternoomn reading about, then by all means, read on.
+If that sounds like something you want to spend your sunny afternoon reading about, then by all means, read on.

 To get you started on what to expect as you read through our intro, here’s a quote I found during my research, from a website called MyArtBroker.
 It’s an excerpt from Editorial Copywriter Essie King’s preface of her article on the art/sex connection where she states: